 Frequently Asked Questions About Living on Campus

 Some surveys and studies suggest a correlation between on-campus residence and higher GPAs.
-For example, according to a 2012 student study conducted at Brigham Young University, commuters were almost twice as likely to earn a GPA below 1.0.
+For example, according to a 2012 study conducted by a student at Brigham Young University, commuters were almost twice as likely to earn a GPA below 1.0 as on-campus students.